 You’ll find that almost any lubricant from Sliquid is one of the classic recommendations when it comes to sensitive skin.
 Water-based and free of glycerin and parabens, it’s easy to use and clean up.
 It doesn’t stain—something you may not have considered—but I'm definitely grateful for it on laundry day.

-Lactic acid probably isn’t something you thought you’d see in anything other than your facial peels, but this formula uses it to support the growth of healthy bacteria, contributing to a balanced pH.
-Aside from this, there’s zero synthetic fragrance, and the brand states that it’s "isotonic"—which means it does not damage vaginal tissue or strip your body of its natural moisture.
+Lactic acid probably isn’t something you thought you’d see in anything other than your facial peels, but this formula uses it to try to support the growth of healthy bacteria, contributing to a balanced pH.
+Aside from this, there’s zero synthetic fragrance, and the brand states that it’s "isotonic"—which means it promises not to damage vaginal tissue or strip your body of its natural moisture.